 The game had just been called down and started when a couple of younger players joined our table during the March Madness basketball tournament weekend.
 Celine Dion was performing across the hallway over at the Colosseum, and Angelil was hunkered down in his usual No-Limit game, held in what was called the “high limit” section, but was actually rather modest in size.
 Perhaps no more than $15,000 was sitting on the table at any time.
 Angelil probably had handkerchiefs that cost more than that.

 “I’m so happy.
-Now, I can afford to see Celine Dion,” Angelil said.
+Now, I can afford to see Celine Dion,” Angelil said with a grin.